Experiential (“hands-on”) learning

 - Talk with faculty in your major for help deciding which IPR option best fits with your academic or career goals.

 - Don’t save your IPR for senior year!
-Start in your junior year, if possible.
+Start in your junior year, or earlier.
 And consider taking more than one IPR course to satisfy electives or IAS coursework!

 - Combine IPR courses to maximize your learning!
 You can satisfy the 5-credit IPR requirement with one course or multiple smaller-credit courses.